pryv/poc-integration-thryve/README.md

 Some measure send by Thryve need to be paired.
 For example the Geolocation which is sent in two separated items.

-The bridge has a specific declaration process to handle them in the definition.js file
+The service has a specific declaration process to handle them in the definition.js file

 ```javascript
   ["1401;GeolocationLatitude;Intraday;ZZZ;LONG;combine:Geolocation:position/wgs84:latitude",